rust-master/Milk-Record-System-App/README.md

 # Milk Record System App
-Milk System App is built for android users that help the milk sellers to manage a daily record of their users.
+<p>Milk System App is built for android users that help the milk sellers to manage a daily record of their users.</p>
 Milk Seller Can:
 Add Customer
 Delete Customer